 DUBLIN, Jan 18, 2017 /PRNewswire/ --

-Research and Markets has announced the addition of the "Global LED and Smart Street Lighting: Market Forecast (2016-2026)" report to their offering.
+Research and Markets has announced the addition of the "Supplier Enablement of Cards in B2B E-Payments Requires Persistence, Data, and Technology" report to their offering.

 Key Topics Covered:

 1. Executive Summary

 3. The Acceptance Challenge

 Industry and Issuer Choices